pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Covered Disputes

-You or we may arbitrate any claims, dispute or controversy between you and us arising out of or related to your account(s), a previous related account or our relationship (called "Disputes").
+You or we may arbitrate any claims, dispute or controversy between you and us arising out of or related to your account(s), a previous related account or our relationship (called 'Disputes').

 If arbitration is chosen by any party, neither you nor we will have the right to litigate that Dispute in court or have a jury trial on that Dispute.